All Products

 Core benefits

 • Detects all APIs that are required by your business.
-The API security module also supports custom detection policies to help your security team configure comprehensive security protection for all APIs.
+The API security module supports custom detection policies to help your security team configure comprehensive security protection for all APIs.

 Check the API security status